A Miser Brothers' Christmas: Reception

 Jacobson opined A Miser Brothers' Christmas was another example of the varying qualities of media with sidekicks as the most important characters, naming The Lion King 1½ (2004) and Kronk's New Groove (2005) as others.
 Rodney Figueiredo of Animated Views suggested the charisma and interaction of the brothers made for a fun Christmas special, despite the story being "standard Christmas fare with a message about brotherly love and family".
 Corey and Galbraith IV positively noted the brothers' new types of confrontations, and the latter wrote "their eventual reconciliation is almost touching".
 Croop, on the other hand, suggested children not aware of The Year Without Santa Claus would not care about the Misers while watching A Misers' Brother Christmas, and their bickering would get old quickly.
 Bonanno elaborated this repetitiveness was aggravated by the show's erratic, "busy and noisy" pace and tone.
 The new characters, such as the North Wind and Tinsel, were given some compliments.
 Croop praised the North Wind as a "devilish" mix of Gaston and Stephen Colbert, while Galbraith IV compared Adamson's performance of the character to Kelsey Grammer for Sideshow Bob.
 The inclusion of a industrious female elf was seen as a positive role model.
-White joked that the inclusion of North Wind "makes it appear that someone at Warner Bros.
-Animation has an issue with Jay Leno".

-Galbraith IV appreciated Irving and Rooney's presence, calling them "instantly recognizable" with "immense" nostalgia value despite the age making their voices gravelly and lower-pitched.
-He also argued the new voices "appropriately fill the void" of now-deceased actors that appeared in Rankin/Bass productions.
 Even for detractors, the reprisal of Irving and Rooney was a source of excitement, surprise, and enjoyment.
 Chioran's performance as Snow Miser, on the other hand, was not well-received.
 Jacobson felt he "overacts relentlessly and can't carry the role in a satisfying way", and White wrote his "shrieking line readings had you praying Snowy would eventually be struck mute".

-Cuppa Coffee's animation was acclaimed.
+Cuppa Coffee's animation was another acclaimed aspect.
 Galbraith IV labeled it "flawless", a polished version of the Rankin/Bass style with "lavish and attractive" sets, "excellent" photography and lighting, and CGI backgrounds and weather effects that add to the antique stop motion.
 Figueiredo and Rob Owen, reviewing for Pittsburgh Post-Gazette, also praised the capturing of the Rankin/Bass vibe.
-Corey called it "a festive joy to see the Misers back in motion".
 Contrarily, reviewers like Bonanno and Robert Lloyd of the Los Angeles Times, acknowledging the increase in quality, missed the "ragtag magic" and "jerky, offbeat charm" of Rankin/Bass' animation.
-Bonanno claimed it turned the special into "an exercise in futility".
-Bonanno and White were also critical of designs of the previously-established characters in terms of their differences from the originals.
-"Snow Miser looked like Frankenstein," White complained, "and I don’t know what they were thinking with Mother Nature."
+Bonanno and White were also critical of new designs of the previously-established characters.